-As a Pardot consultant, I work with a wide-array of clients who all have different levels of experience using the platform.
+As a Pardot consultant, I’m well aware of the importance of testing Pardot forms.
+I work with a wide array of clients who all have different levels of experience using the platform.
 With that varied experience comes a varied understanding of form configurations and how prospects come in through forms, especially during the testing process.
 Increasingly, I’ve found that there is a gap in knowledge surrounding this process, which in part prompted me to write this post.
 As the hired help, it’s my job to articulate specific functionality and expected outcomes.

 As a preface, make sure that “Show Filtered Activities” is on while testing forms.
 Here’s where you enable: